amanantuley/amanantuley/README.md

 ### 🌍 Meta Hackathon Finalist

-Recognized for innovation, scalable engineering and impactful problem-solving in a competitive hackathon environment.
+Recognized for innovation, scalable engineering and impactful problem-solving in a highly competitive global hackathon environment.

 </td>